khalidm/tutorials/Variant_Calling_1/main.md

   Whether or not to print only output pileup lines containing indels = Print only lines containing indels Call consensus according to MAQ model? = yes

-  keep other options as default and click execute
+  Keep other options as default and click execute

   ```

 2. Filtering pileup to get a list of indels